Winter 2019 : Arctic Cold

 One silver lining of this record-breaking cold period is that it will likely cause high mortality to some destructive insects.
 Studies conducted by the U.S. Forest Service indicate that large numbers (up to 90%) of Emerald Ash Borer larvae, which overwinter under the bark of trees, will not survive when temperatures drop below -23 degrees Fahrenheit.
 Unfortunately, populations of ticks and of Japanese beetles are less likely to be affected as these both overwinter on or in the ground, under the protection of insulating snow cover.

 What about birds?

 What about birds?
-During these periods of extreme cold it is especially important to keep your bird feeders stocked, ideally with high fat foods such as black oils sunflower seed and suet.
+During these periods of extreme cold it is especially important to keep your bird feeders stocked.
+High fat foods such as black oils sunflower seed and suet are ideal.

 Once Spring Arrives, Be Patient!